hpinmetaverse/AutoInsight/README.md

 # AutoInsight

 Minor1

 An AI-powered web app that automatically performs exploratory data analysis (EDA) on uploaded datasets.

-This is our Minor Project for CSE Semester V. The goal is to build a no-code tool that turns raw CSV/Excel files into smart insights and visualizations instantly.
+The goal is to build a no-code tool that turns raw CSV/Excel files into smart insights and visualizations instantly.📈

 ---